nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

     For a long time gRPC was only available as a backend technology and thus limited to service-to-service communication.
 As of October 2018 <a href="https://github.com/grpc/grpc-web" target="_blank">gRPC-Web</a> became public which enables JavaScript-based frontend gRPC communication; so you should be able to build gRPC-based web services as well now.

     Compared to JSON/REST gRPC is said to be significantly more performant, from  <a href="https://auth0.com/blog/beating-json-performance-with-protobuf/" target="_blank">6 times faster</a> to <a href="https://dev.to/plutov/benchmarking-grpc-and-rest-in-go-565" target="_blank">10 times faster</a> for similar tasks.
 When developing chatty microservices the overall performance gain could be quite significant.

+    It's main drawbacks for me is it's not easy to inspect message payload and it is more difficult to setup a client.

 3. **GraphQL.** <a href="https://en.wikipedia.org/wiki/GraphQL" target="_blank">GraphQL</a> enables clients to query exactly the data they need and nothing more.
 This in contrast to REST and RPC which return (usually) pre-defined sets of data and may require multiple requests for the same use case.

-    I've only briefly played with GraphQL but several co-workers have tried it out on production systems and their results were mixed.
-Their critiques varied but one that stuck with me the most is the extra complexity required in both client and server compared to REST and RPC.
-Clients require a fairly complex query-access layer (<a href="https://github.com/apollographql/fullstack-tutorial/blob/master/final/client/src/containers/book-trips.js" target="_blank">example</a> from apollo graphql tutorial).
+    So far my experiences with GraphQL have been mixed.
+It adds a great deal of complexity both client and server compared to REST and RPC.
+Clients require a fairly complex query-access layer.
 Within the server authentication, caching and performance become non-trivial because of query flexibility.

-    The GraphQL ecosystem is thriving and offers solutions for these problems, but it is still in flux meaning it may take some effort before you get it right.
+    The GraphQL ecosystem is thriving and offers solutions for these problems, but it may take some effort before you get it right.

     For now I'm set on using GraphQL only when I encounter a use case in need of a flexible API.
 Thus far I've not found a good excuse for it yet; creating a user, resetting a password, changing a subscription, adding a product to a shopping cart, fullfilling a payment; these types of requests are likely easier to implement in a traditional REST or RPC API.
 Use cases where I'd consider GraphQL include querying a movie-catalog, product database or crawling a social network.